Wulle91/welovesports/README.md

 - __4 w 4 u Section__

-  - In section is our main content with intiguing title 4w4u following by 4 sections with 4 w questins, why, what, who, where with small intro to explanation, each one expands on hover and in every one are further information eventually givin the full information about all there is about our topic.
+  - In section is our main content with inrtiguing title 4w4u following by 4 sections with 4 w questions, why, what, who, where with small intro to explanation, each one
+    expands
+    on hover and in every one are further information eventually givin the full information about all there is about our topic.

-  - This section, gives all necessary information obut our page and our goals.
+  - This section, gives all necessary information aobut our page and our goals.

 ![4 w 4 u](https://github.com/Wulle91/welovesports/blob/main/assets/images/section.PNG)

 - __Locations section__

   - Second page of our webpage is locations section with all locations where and wenn we meat and what we play.

-  - Locations page has 6 boxes with locations and every box hat iframe google maps with exact lokation of meetup, it convinient to users in cars allowing them to find location
+  - Locations page has 6 boxes with locations and every box hat iframe google maps with exact location of meetup, it convenient to users in cars allowing them to find location
-    fast in cases wwhere they are driving.
+    fast in cases where they are driving.

 ![Locations Times](https://github.com/Wulle91/welovesports/blob/main/assets/images/locations.PNG)